Exploring Higgs EFT in $t\bar{t}hh$ at High Luminosity LHC: The theoretical context

 with $D_\mu$ standing for the covariant derivative.
 SM fermions are grouped into global $SU(2)_{L,R}$ doublets of the form

 The HEFT Lagrangian is a power series constructed using the above building blocks and ordered using a chosen power counting rule~\cite{Brivio:2016fzo, Buchalla:2022vjp, Brivio:2025yrr}.

-Here, we are interested in possible BSM effects in the $\ttHH$ process at the LHC, therefore we focus on a subset of the HEFT operators that can contribute to this channel.
-The most general HEFT Lagrangian that affects the $t\bar{t}hh$ process is given by~\cite{Carvalho:2015ttv,Cho:1994yu}:
+Here, we are interested in possible BSM effects in the $\ttHH$ process at the LHC; therefore, we focus on a subset of HEFT operators relevant to this channel.
+The HEFT Lagrangian, restricted to operators directly relevant for $t\bar{t}hh$ production is given by ~\cite{Carvalho:2015ttv,Cho:1994yu}:

+where we omit those already tightly constrained such as modifications of the $gt\bar{t}$ interaction.
 On one hand, the coefficients $\delta\kappa_\lambda$ and $\delta\kappa_t$ contribute to the tri-linear Higgs couplings and top-quark Yukawa couplings, respectively, that are already present in the SM at tree level.
-On the other hand, the couplings $c_2$, $c_{g}$, $c_{2g}$, and $c_{tg}$ do not exist in the SM, i.e., they are zero in the SM at tree level.
-Notice that in HEFT the Wilson coefficients in Eq.~(\ref{eq:eftLag}) are independent in contrast to SMEFT where the linear realization of the SM gauge symmetry introduces relations between $\delta\kappa_t$ and $c_2$ as well as between $c_g$ and $c_{2g}$; see for instance Ref.~\cite{Azatov:2015oxa}.
+On the other hand, the couplings $c_2$, $c_{g}$, $c_{2g}$, $c_{tg}$ and $c_{tg2}$ do not exist in the SM, i.e., they are zero in the SM at tree level.
+Notice that, in HEFT, the Wilson coefficients in Eq.~(\ref{eq:eftLag}) are independent in contrast to SMEFT where the linear realization of the SM gauge symmetry introduces relations between $\delta\kappa_t$ and $c_2$ as well as between $c_g$ and $c_{2g}$; see for instance Ref.~\cite{Azatov:2015oxa}.
 Nevertheless, it is possible to convert constraints on SMEFT into HEFT ones for a few channels.
 For instance, the SMEFT analysis of the gluon-gluon single Higgs and $\ttH$ productions can be recast into limits on $\delta\kappa_t$ and $c_{g}$, leading to strong bounds on these parameters.